mdhowey/ctd-lesson-one-sparrow-sup/README.md

 # Lesson 1 - Sparrow | CTD
 ## 3-2022
+### Overview:
+This is a little additional material for students new to React and it's concepts.
+### Topics Covered:
+- Components
+- React & JSX
+- Combining JS & HTML in JSX
+- Lists & Mapping over Lists
 ### JavaScript Ideas:
 - Functions are first-class citizens in JavaScript
 - bind(), apply(), and call()